michbur/gp-conference/content/_index.md

 # Genomics Platform@WUT Symposium 2021

-To celebrate the first anniversary of its activity, Genomics Platform@WUT organizes its first symposium on 23-06-2021 as a virtual conference.
+To celebrate the first anniversary of its foundation, Genomics Platform@WUT organizes its first symposium on 23-06-2021 as a virtual conference.
 We cordially invite all researchers from Warsaw University of Technology interested in genomics and bioinformatics to participate in this event.

 ---